brentgroves/repsys/a_status/a_data_analysis/dimensional_guage/visit.md

 - At least one network cable at JT Fronts cell that is setup to access JT Fronts VLAN from an edge switch POE enabled untagged port.
 (IT)
 - 1 straight-through serial cable with DB9 F/F ends.
 (Still needs order)
+- Moxa serial device server configured for JT Front VLAN.
+- Add Network file share to the gage computer.
+- Reaction plan manager could have capabilites <https://www.beckerqualitysolutions.com/products/ReactionPlanManager>, Larry Becker, quality solutions LLC. <www.beckerqualitysolutions.com>.
+Larry wrote the program.

 ## Setup

 - The Marposs gage computer is powered by a 36V DC converter plugged into a standard 120VAC outlet.
 - One of the two Marposs gage computer USB ports is connected to a 10 port USB hub.
 - One model B6871250050 Easy Box U8I/O with 8 INPUT/OUTPUT which is not being used.
+Good/Bad part indicator column light.
 - Three **[EasyBox U4F-HR, U4H, or U4T transducers](https://www.marposs.com/media/4263/d-1/t-file/D6D02000G0.pdf)** to connect up to 4 MARPOSS standard full-bridge or half-bridge transducers

 ## Windows

 - There are two USB ports on the Marposs Gage computer.
-1 USB port is connected to a 10 port USB hub and the other may be being used by a thumb drive.
+1 USB port is connected to a 10 port USB hub and the other may be being used by a dongle licensing.
 The USB hub is being used to power four EasyBox units.
 - Identify Windows edition and version.
+Important for network file sharing.
 - How to safely exit and restart the Merlin UI and Windows.
-- Are the 2 serial ports recognized by Windows.
+- Are the 2 serial ports recognized by Windows for serial device server.
 - Are the 2 network ports functional.
-- What is the Windows username/password.
-- Does the user have admin rights.
+- No Windows username/password, Merlin username/password, Administrator/251170.
+Upper right hand corner user name, programmer/user.
 - Config the Marposs gauge computers serial port.
 (Brent)
   - To configure a serial port in Windows 10, open Device Manager, expand Ports (COM & LPT), right-click the desired serial port, select Properties, and then go to the Port Settings tab to adjust parameters like baud rate, data bits, and parity.
   - Serial Port Settings: